arfan/DesignPattern/README.md

 separates the details of implementation of a set of objects from their general usage and relies on object composition, as object creation is implemented in methods exposed in the factory interface.

+## Singleton Pattern

+In software engineering, the singleton pattern is a software design pattern that restricts the instantiation of a class to one "single" instance.
+This is useful when exactly one object is needed to coordinate actions across the system.
+The term comes from the mathematical concept of a singleton.